German yields drop as economic, health concerns curb EU summit euphoria

 By Abhinav Ramnarayan

-LONDON, July 22 (Reuters) - High-grade euro zone government bond yields edged lower on Wednesday, as concerns around the global economy and rising COVID-19 cases in the United States hit risk sentiment and scotched some of the euphoria from the EU stimulus deal.
+LONDON, July 22 (Reuters) - Yields on high-grade euro zone government bonds edged lower on Wednesday, as concern over the global economy and rising COVID-19 cases in the United States curbed risk sentiment and scotched some of the euphoria from the European Union's stimulus deal.

-Italian, Spanish and Portuguese bond yield spreads over benchmark Germany remain close to their tightest levels since early March, but the rally has eased a touch.
+Italian, Spanish and Portuguese bond yield spreads over benchmark Germany remain close to their tightest levels since early March, but the rally has eased.

 U.S. President Donald Trump warned on Tuesday that the coronavirus pandemic would get worse before it got better.